 - You should be seeing a screen something similar to the one just below here.
-There are three panels; Page, Advert account and People.
+There are three panels: Page, Advert account and People.
 Click ‘Add Page’ in the first panel.

-- You will be given three new options: Add A Page You Own, Request Access and Create A New Page.
+- You will be given three new options: Add a Page You Own, Request Access and Create a New Page.
 We are going to assume you are the Page owner for this guide, so click ‘Add Page’ in the first panel.

 - Now, you are able to search for your Page by typing out the page name, or you can open your Page in another tab in your browser, copy the URL and paste it into the search bar.
 Once you have found your page, click ‘Add Page’.

-Creating an Advert account
+Creating an ad account

-Now your Page(s) are in your Business Manager account, the next thing to do is set up an ad account so you are ready to start running advertising campaigns.
+Now your Page(s) are in your Business Manager account, the next thing to do is set up an ad account so you are ready to start running paid media campaigns.
 You can create up to five ad accounts per Business Manager account and request access to any other existing accounts you work on.

 - If you need to, navigate back to the Business Manager homepage by clicking the Facebook icon in the top left-hand corner of the page.

-- You will see a second panel (next to where you added your page in the last section) ‘Advert account’.
+- You will see a second panel (next to where you added your page in the last section) - ‘Advert account’.
 Click the blue ‘Add Advert Account’ button.

-- You will see three new options open again, as mentioned this part of the set up is for people without an advert account, so click the ‘Create Advert Account’ button in the third panel under ‘Create a new advert account’.
+- You will see three new options open again.
+As mentioned, this part of the setup is for people without an advert account, so click the ‘Create Advert Account’ button in the third panel under ‘Create a new advert account’.

 - Give your advert account a name, select the business the advert account will be advertising on behalf of, select your timezone and finally your currency for billing.

-- The next step will allow you to give access to this advert account, there are various different tiers of access you can give.
+- The next step will allow you to give access to this advert account.
+There are various different tiers of access you can give.
 Click ‘Skip’ for now as we will cover this later in the guide.

 The account is now set up!
-You won’t be able to run any campaigns just yet though so let’s sort that before we go any further.
+You won’t be able to run any campaigns just yet though, so let’s sort that before we go any further.

-In the top left corner of Business Manager you will see a burger icon, click this and a drop-down box will appear.
+In the top left corner of Business Manager you will see a burger icon.
+Click this and a drop-down box will appear.

 Now you have a Business Manager account, your company’s Page is linked and you have an advert account ready to run campaigns.

-- Head back to your Business Manager home page and click the third and final panel ‘People’.
+- Head back to your Business Manager home page and click the third and final panel - ‘People’.
 Click the ‘Add People’ button.

-- The first set of Permissions are for the Business Manager account, enter the person’s company email address and select their Permission level.
+- The first set of permissions are for the Business Manager account.
+Enter the person’s company email address and select their permission level.

-- The third set of permissions are for advert accounts, similarly to Pages, there are various tiers of permissions available if you are unsure check out what they all mean on Facebook here.
+- The third set of permissions are for advert accounts.
+Similarly to Pages, there are various tiers of permissions available - if you are unsure check out what they all mean on Facebook here.

-- The fourth set of permissions are for Product Catalogs which you won’t have at this stage (and might not need anyway) so click ‘Skip’.
+- The fourth set of permissions are for Product Catalogs, which you won’t have at this stage (and might not need anyway), so click ‘Skip’.